DotNaos/dungeon-of-abstraction/README.md

 Limiting to a single attempt per floor keeps the number of LLM calls and token usage predictable, which is critical when runs are chained or budgeted.

+## Upgrading from 0.2

+Version 0.3 replaces the dataclass-based models with Pydantic models.
+The legacy dataclasses remain available under ``neurodungeon.dataclasses`` and emit ``DeprecationWarning`` on use.
+Convert existing objects with ``neurodungeon.migrate.v02_to_v03``.

 ### Building a wheel